david672orford/tech-for-teaching/typefaces/installing/index.md

 # On Linux Systems with Fontconfig

-Copy into ~/.local/share/fonts
-Run:
- fc-cache -f -v
+* Copy the font files into  the .local/share/fonts subdirectory of your home directory.
+You may create additional subdirectories within that directory to organize your fonts.
+* Update the Fontconfig cache by running the command <b>fc-cache -f -v</b>.

+## Other useful commands:
-List fonts:
+* List fonts: <b>fc-list</b>
- fc-list

-Find a particular font:
+* Find a particular font: <b>fc-match</b> *fontname*
- fc-match *fontname*

 # References
 * [How to Install Fonts](https://www.google.com/get/noto/help/install/)